-For a romantic evening, book one of the 25 nightly spots at celebrity chef Curtis Stone’s latest restaurant, Maude, whose nine-course dinners each feature one seasonal ingredient that changes monthly (+1 310 859 3418).
+For a romantic evening, book one of the 25 nightly spots at celebrity chef Curtis Stone’s popular restaurant, Maude, whose nine-course dinners each feature one seasonal ingredient that changes monthly.
 Hobnob with the Real Housewives of Beverly Hills on the elegant patio at Lisa Vanderpump’s Villa Blanca and dine on a menu that fuses Mediterranean and Asian cuisine.
 Acclaimed chef José Andrés’ restaurant The Bazaar at SLS Hotel Beverly Hills offers a take on traditional and modern tapas that will sate even the most voracious appetite.
 Be sure to book in advance to secure a table.

 In a city where cars are practically mandatory, Beverly Hills is a perfect home base for a night out on the town, thanks to a number of nightlife options within walking distance of the hotel.